Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture

 Although 1995 was considered the start of Internet age for Malaysia, Malaysians started to build momentum on online shopping only in 1998.

 More Malaysian business portals were developed, and setting up online business became popular.
 To protect online shoppers, the Ministry amended the Consumer Protection Act in 2007 to include electronic trading.

-However, the act does not impose strict rules and regulations to operators of online businesses.
-This has resulted in some unscrupulous operators taking advantage of the situation and had tricked some consumers who shopped online.
+However, the act did not impose strict rules and regulations on operators of online businesses.
+This resulted in some unscrupulous operators taking advantage of the situation and tricking some consumers who shopped online.

-This 2012 amendment to the Regulation hence, imposes certain requirements on online business operators in order to provide better protection to online consumers.
+This 2012 amendment to the Regulation imposes certain requirements on online business operators in order to provide better protection to online consumers.

 Who Was Affected by the Act?

-- You operate a website that sells or provide services online either through your own online store or blog-site
+- You operate a website that sells or provide services online either through your own online store or blog.

 - You sell or provide services through an online marketplace such as eBay, Amazon.com, Groupon, Mudah, Lelong, Zalora, Lazada, etc.